IELTS Cue Card Sample 42 - Describe your favourite animal

 Mention the following points as part of this cue card topic:

-If you can answer this cue card topic you should also be able to answer the following cue card topics as well:
+If you can answer this cue card topic, you should be able to answer the following cue card topics as well:

 1. Describe a domestic animal you know about.